Substitute checks in the United States

-The substitute check (also called an Image Replacement Document or IRD) is a negotiable instrument that represents the digital reproduction of an original paper check.
-As a negotiable payment instrument in the United States, a substitute check maintains the status of a "legal check" in lieu of the original paper check as authorized by the Check Clearing for the 21st Century Act (also known as the Check 21 Act).
-Instead of presenting the original paper checks, financial institutions and payment processing centers transmit data from substitute checks electronically through either the settlement process, the United States Federal Reserve System, or by clearing the deposits based on private agreements between member financial institutions.
-Financial institutions that process substitute checks based on these private agreements are typically members of a clearinghouse that operate under the Uniform Commercial Code (UCC).
+A substitute check (also called an Image Replacement Document or IRD) is a negotiable instrument that is a digital reproduction of an original paper check.
+As a negotiable payment instrument in the United States, a substitute check maintains the status of a "legal check" in lieu of the original paper check.
+The formation and use of substitute checks are authorized under the Check Clearing for the 21st Century Act (the Check 21 Act).

+Instead of presenting the original paper checks, financial institutions and payment-processing centers transmit data electronically during the settlement process.
+Substitute checks are processed for settlement through the United States Federal Reserve System or by clearing deposits of these payment instruments on the basis of private agreements between member financial institutions.
+Financial institutions that process substitute checks according to these private agreements are typically members of a clearinghouse that operates under the Uniform Commercial Code (UCC).

 A substitute check is recognized as a legal check as long as the instrument meets specific requirements.
-These requirements include the faithful reproduction of the paper check and warranty of the instrument by the "reconverting bank"—the financial institution that created the substitute check or the first financial institution that transferred or presented it during the check clearing process.
-Substitute checks are also subject to the UCC, existing federal and state check laws, and regulations specific to consumer rights that affect the acceptance of these instruments.
-Although a substitute check is subject to the UCC and existing state and federal check laws, the Check 21 Act takes precedence over these other laws and regulations for this instrument.
+These requirements include the faithful reproduction of the paper check and warranty of the instrument by the "reconverting bank" — the financial institution that created the substitute check or the first financial institution that transferred or presented it during the check-clearing process.
+Substitute checks are also subject to the UCC, federal and state check laws, and consumer-rights regulations.
+Although a substitute check is subject to the UCC and state and federal check laws, the Check 21 Act takes precedence over these other laws and regulations for this instrument.

 Specifications and standards

-The Accredited Standards Committee X9 (ASC X9), a standards development committee accredited by the American National Standards Institute (ANSI), maintains, promotes, and supports technical financial standards for procedures, delivery, and transactions for financial products and services that include Image Replacement Documents, and other financial instruments.
+The Accredited Standards Committee X9 (ASC X9), a standards development committee accredited by the American National Standards Institute (ANSI), maintains, promotes, and supports technical financial standards for procedures, delivery, and transactions for financial products and services, including Image Replacement Documents and other financial instruments.
 American National Standard (ANS) X9.100-140 covers specifications for the content, processing, and quality of Image Replacement Documents specifically.